darktable-org/dtdocs/content/module-reference/processing-modules/color-calibration.md

 ## R, G and B tabs

-These tabs allow the red, green and blue channel outputs for each pixel to be make up of a weighted sum of the red, green and blue channel inputs.
+These tabs allow the R, G and B channel outputs for each pixel to be make up of a weighted sum of the R, G and B channel inputs.
 Each tab has 3 sliders, and there are 3 tabs, so the sliders are effectively setting the coefficients of a 3x3 matrix, just like in the _channel mixer_ module

 input red/green/blue
 : These sliders set the mix of how heavily the input R, G and B channels influence the output channel relating to the tab concerned.